peverwhee/CAM-docs/doc/source/users_guide/CAM-chem-specifics.rst

 ----------------------------------------------------------------

 ----------------------------------------------------------------
-Running with interactiv / prescribed biogenic emissions
+Running with interactive or prescribed biogenic emissions
 ----------------------------------------------------------------

 Running with interactive biogenic emissions: